-- 1 in 6 children in Ontario lives in households that are food insecure
+1 in 6 children in Ontario lives in a household that is food insecure.

-- Incomes are not enough for many working people - almost 60% of food insecure households in Ontario have employment income
+63% of food insecure households in Ontario have employment income.

 Why does it matter?